Drawing Supply And Demand Zones: Easy Guide For Dummies

 It’s literally just drawing boxes on a chart!

-But a shocking number of traders – from newbies to even many “SD experts” – screw this up.
-And if your zones are off, your whole supply and demand trading strategy goes down the drain.
+But a shocking number of traders – from newbies to even many “SD experts” – screw this up, sending their whole supply and demand strategy down the drain.

 That’s where I come in!